4E71-NOP/JanusEngine/README.md

 # Downloads

 ## Source
-Downlad the source from this place and play.
+Download the source from this place and play.
 I believe you know what you're doing.

 ## Archives
 You can download 2 types of packages from the online archive: